jongpie/NebulaLogger/docs/apex/Logger-Engine/FlowLogger.md

 ###### `saveMethodName` → `String`

-String name of the instance of Logger.SaveMethod to use when &apos;Save Log&apos; == true
+String name of the instance of Logger.SaveMethod to use when &apos;Save Log&apos; is set to `true`

 ###### `scenario` → `String`